FionnW05/portfolio-tracker/README.md

 # Portfolio Tracker & Analyser

-A Python tool that pulls historical price data for a basket of stocks and ETFs, then analyses the portfolio's return and risk — including returns, volatility, correlation, and risk-adjusted performance (Sharpe ratio) against a benchmark.
+A Python tool that pulls historical price data for a basket of stocks and ETFs, then analyses the portfolio's return and risk, including returns, volatility, correlation, and risk-adjusted performance (Sharpe ratio) against a benchmark.

 Built to apply portfolio-theory fundamentals to real market data rather than toy examples.